tjmonsi/kwark/README.md

 - Read the [Contributing instructions](./CONTRIBUTING.md)
 - Other instruction

+# How does it work?

+It bootstraps the necessary properties that needs to be tracked.
+It also creates a mapping between its attribute counterpart.

+What it does is the following steps:
+1. Creates getters and setters
+2.

 # Why "yet another"?

 Because there is a lot of libraries already that does almost the same thing: